Why Hospitality Staffing Is Harder Than Ever (And How to Solve It)

 The Reality of Hospitality Staffing Challenges Today

-Today’s staffing pressures are different because many of the old “pressure points” have become permanent.
+The hospitality talent market feels tougher because it is.
+Today’s staffing pressures are different because many of the old pressure points have become permanent.
 Before 2020, you fought your way through summer, holidays, or event peaks, then rebuilt the team.
-Now, the underlying labor supply has shifted, expectations have risen, and competing sectors have become far more attractive for the same talent.
+Now, the underlying labor supply has shifted, guest expectations have risen, and competing sectors have become far more attractive for the same talent.
+Many hospitality workers who left during the disruptions of the early 2020s have not returned, and the hospitality workforce has not recovered to pre pandemic levels in many markets.

 Across the hospitality sector, employers are dealing with ongoing staffing shortages, rising labor costs, and a growing shortage of skilled workers.
 What was once a temporary disruption has become a long-term structural issue driven by labor shortages, changing employee expectations, and rising operational costs due to supply-and-demand fluctuations.
+Proactive measures that hospitality businesses once reserved for peak periods are now required year-round just to maintain baseline staffing levels.

-You can see the change clearly when you compare “before 2020” with today:
+You can see the change clearly when you compare before 2020 with today:

 Area Before 2020 Today